PrefectHQ/prefect-bitbucket/README.md

 # Saves the BitBucketRepository block to your Prefect workspace (in the Blocks tab)
 branch_bitbucket_block.save("my-bitbucket-branch-block")
 ```
-#### Create a new BitBucketCredentials block and a BitBucketRepository block for a private repo
+#### Create a new BitBucketCredentials block and a BitBucketRepository block for a private repo.
 ```python
 from prefect_bitbucket import BitBucketCredentials, BitBucketRepository